systems-failure/ASUS-X556UQK-hackintosh/README.md

-⚠️ Bluetooth (Detected by the system but no devices can be detected)
+⚠️ Bluetooth (Detected by the system but no BT devices can be found)